The Technical Index, Software and Scanning Principle of Scanner

 3. Gray level.
 The gray level of the scanner reflects the ability to provide a range of levels from dark to light during scanning, specifically the ability of the scanner to smoothly transition from pure black to pure white.
 The larger the number of gray scale bits are, the richer the level of scanning results are and the better the effect are.

 4. Scan the format.
 It refers to the range that the scanner can scan, that is, the size of the paper, generally A4, A4+, A3, etc.

 5. Compatibility.
 Almost all scanners can be used for Windows PC.

 6. System environment.
-Scanner work requires drivers, which work in a certain systems, such as WIN98, WIN2000, WINNT, etc. in addition, some SCSI and USB scanners also have drivers working in FOR MAC (apple) OS.
+Scanner work requires drivers, which work in certain system, such as WIN98, WIN2000, WINNT, etc. in addition, some SCSI and USB scanners also have drivers working in FOR MAC (apple) OS.

 7. Optional accessories.
-Usually, they refer to the paper feeder (ADF) and through scan adapter (TMA).
+Usually they refers to the paper feeder (ADF) and through scan adapter (TMA).
 Not all scanners support additional accessories.
 As mentioned earlier, some scanners have TMA.

 1. Image software.
 Scanning objects are used for image processing, such as PHOTOSHOP, self-image, scanning masters, and image programs built into WINDOWS.

 2. OCR software.
 Scanned objects are used for word processing, image files are converted into text files, such as thunis OCR, Shangshu OCR, Meng Tian OCR, Wen Tong OCR, etc., as well as TEXTBRIDGE used for English recognition.

 3. Vectorization software.
 For professional scanning of drawings, it is generally necessary to cooperate with engineering scanners which almost all scanners do not have.
 They need to be purchased separately.